akeneo/pim-docs/reference/best_practices/index.rst

 Best Practices
 ==============

-Here is our recommendations as developers and integrators.
+Here are our recommendations as developers and integrators.
 It results from our experience in the realisation of Akeneo PIM projects.

 .. toctree::